 You may have already heard about this because it made headlines a few years ago when a woman, Julie Keith from Portland, found the letter inside the product’s packaging which described the camp’s conditions.

 “I am sad for the people who have to endure torture to make these silly decorations,” Julie told CNN.

-Here is a part of that letter which was written by a Falun Gong practitioner.
-Falun Gong practitioners make up a large percentage of those held inside this camp which is located in China’s north-east.
+Here is a part of the letter that was written by a Falun Gong practitioner.
+Falun Gong practitioners make up a large percentage of those held inside this camp, which is located in China’s northeast.

 Du Bin’s new book is called Masanjia Roaring, and it, again like his 2013 documentary film Ghosts’ Heads: The Women of Masanjia Labor Camp (see further below), aims squarely at exposing the atrocities that have occurred inside this camp.

 When asked why he’s again risked getting into more trouble from the communist authorities, Du Bin said that although the persecution of the peaceful Falun Gong is the most sensitive issue in China, he could not allow his conscience to remain silent.

 The SOS letter also has a personal connection.

 Du Bin discovered the letter’s author was a friend of his — “Mr. Zhang.”